Alli1223/comp230-ethics/README.md

 (Should there be a mechanism in place to let players know if the studio is in trouble, and if development is likely to continue?)

+(how successful is the early access model?)

+(Is early access ruining the quality of games?)

 ##References: